cjfshaw/JungleSim/README.md

 Remaining goals
 --------------------------------------------

-1.)
-Debug MonsterFactory and affected files: MonsterFactory.h, MonsterFactory.cpp, main.cpp

 2.)
 Add unit testing.

-3.)
-Expand MonsterFactory to include all monsters: Elder Lizard, Young Lizard, Ancient Golem, Big Golem, Little Golem, Large Wraith, Little Wraith, Wight.

 4.)
 Expand MonsterFactory functionality to create monsters in an array.
 Useful for multiple-unit spell targeting later.

 5.)
-Create ChampFactory with "Nunu" and allow it to create champs in an array.
+Allow ChampFactory to create champs in an array.

 6.)
 Move extraneous functionality from Champ class (Level-up, CheckExperience).
 Unsure where to move it to, possibly create another class.

 7.)
 Add sigils and sigil transfer after a large minion is killed (assuming I can find info on how much hp/mp is transferred.)
 This may require adding another identifier to minions to determine whether they are a large or small minion.

 8.)
-Add regeneration functionality.
-Do not allow current hp/mana to exceed maximum hp/mana.
-This may need to be split into subtasks as the regeneration functionality may be larger than expected.
+Update regeneration functionality to work properly off of time instead of working off a if(1).

 9.)
 Add a game timer that shifts simulation time to in-game timer.